 The Halloween holiday season is as popular as Christmas.
 Both parks are adorned with fantastic decorations and figures.
 Night lights and special effects will astonish you – can Jack Skellington be this much fun?!
 Read below for important tips and recommendations on how to enjoy Halloween at the parks.

-If you can’t make Mickey’s Halloween Party, best tips:
+If you can’t make the Oogie Boogie Bash Halloween Party:

 Crowd “Sweet Spots”

 The parks are always crowded during Halloween, but some of the best times to visit are:

 - The first week of the season during the week